Three demand-curve shift factors covered. Midterm includes graph explanations. Reading points to Chapter 3.

 Keeping polished notes for every lecture takes energy.
 But when nothing is left behind, exam week and paper deadlines get much harder.
 Records scatter across Zoom, campus tools, livestream pages, and paper notes.

-- Write notes the whole timeDraining
+- Take notes through the whole class Attention splits

 Put your class record in one place